 Waterloo Station is in the heart of London on the south bank of the River Thames, next to the London Eye with the Houses of Parliament within sight.
 It is not a major hotel district, though there are some very large chain hotels in the vicinity.
 These hotels will normally have County Hall or Waterloo in their name.
 They are not cheap but at the weekend there are good deals as the target audience are those with government business in the vicinity..

 Southampton Central Station, is in the heart of the city centre.
-It's too far to walk from here to the any of Southampton's cruise terminals with luggage.
+It's too far to walk from here to the any of Southampton's four cruise terminals with luggage.
 There are no shuttles or public transport serving the cruise terminals.
 You must therefore take a local cab to your cruise ship.
 It's just a few minutes drive and should cost no more than £10.
 There are no porters to assist you from the station platform to the taxi rank.

 Train tickets allow travel on any train, although the cheapest tickets may have exclusion periods.
 It's often much cheaper and more convenient to pre book your ticket on-line in advance.
 The cheapest rail fares are often advanced purchase, released around 12 weeks prior to travel.

 Pre booking tickets on-line enable you to purchase the best value tickets for your itinerary as well as being convenient.
 You can buy tickets on-line using a credit card opting either for e-ticket or you can collect them at machines at either Gatwick or Southampton stations.

 Nearly all stations have manned ticket offices, unlike the London Underground, and all have ticket machines.
 Ticket offices at the main stations are open all day from early morning to evening.
 However, queues for the manned ticket offices can be long and much of the time you will get a cheaper fare by buying well in advance.